Doug Hill, D.C.-area weather broadcasting icon, passes away

 After his first job as a weathercaster in Richmond, he spent 4½ years in Detroit before coming to Washington.

-After retirement from ABC7, Hill could be heard on WGTS 91.9 FM, a Christian radio station.
-He moved from Calvert County to North Carolina and is survived by his wife, Mary, and several children.
+After retiring from ABC7, Hill could be heard on WGTS 91.9 FM, a Christian radio station.
+He moved from Calvert County to North Carolina and is survived by his wife, Mary-Ann, and several children.